One Shot (Tin Machine song)

 "One Shot" is the second track from the album Tin Machine II by Tin Machine.
 It was released as the third single from the album, making it their sixth single overall, and the last single released by the band.

 Background and recording

 Originally recorded in 1989 after the first Tin Machine Tour, several demo recordings of rehearsals of the song exist and were eventually leaked online.
-As the second Tin Machine album was being released by a new label, label executives requested that the song be re-recorded by "notable" producer Hugh Padgham, who had previously worked with David Bowie on his 1984 album Tonight.
-This newly-recorded version was, according to Reeves Gabrels, a note-by-note remake of the original with a slightly better guitar solo.
+As the second Tin Machine album was being released by a new label, label executives requested that the song be re-recorded by "notable" producer Hugh Padgham, who had previously worked with lead vocalist David Bowie on his 1984 solo album Tonight.
+This newly recorded version was, according to Reeves Gabrels, a note-by-note remake of the original with a slightly better guitar solo.

-The b-side, an original song by Hunt Sales and Bowie, was described by Nicholas Pegg as your "standard pseudo-sexist Tin Machine fare".
+The b-side, an original song by drummer Hunt Sales and Bowie, was described by Nicholas Pegg as your "standard pseudo-sexist Tin Machine fare".
 A one-minute excerpt from the end of the song appears as a hidden track at the end of the Tin Machine II album.